 Each day we are exposed to endless campaigns and advertisements in an attempt to sell a product or service.

 Rebranding is an opportunity to experiment and try out new strategies, whether it is marketing or ad copy.
 You can compare metrics before and after to see what works and what needs to be improved.

 Once your rebranding project is complete, make sure you announce it to your clients and the public.

 This also shows your current clients that you care enough and value their loyalty.

-Advertise your changes on your social media channels, create personalised hashtags or launch an event to spread awareness of your new brand.
+Advertise your changes on your social media channels, create personalized hashtags or launch an event to spread awareness of your new brand.

 The more the rebranding is made prominent, the more successful you will be.

 Finally, do not underestimate the time it can take for your customers to get up to speed with changes in your business.
-I once moved a large city centre medical centre just 2km down the road.
-The new centre was on the same busy street but in a buildingthree times the size of the original with bigger and better signage.
+I once moved a large city medical centre just 2km down the road.
+The new centre was on the same busy street but in a building three times the size of the original with bigger and better signage.

 We had many stories in the local press as there were some controversial elements to the move.
 We had a petition running for several months to enlist the support of the local population and we covered the move with radio adverts, newsletters and even had all the local pharmacists give information out on our behalf.